matipuig/docker-nginx-certbot-template/README.md

 You can specify .env files for your images or set env variables in "environment" property.

 In this case, I stored the SSL cert and key location in environment variables.
-SSL certs and keys path have this format:
+SSL certs and keys path with certbot have this format:

 ```
 SERVER_SSL_CERT=/etc/letsencrypt/live/**my-site.com**/fullchain.pem;